PrabuMadhavan/Information-Retrieval-and-Web-Mining/README.md

 # Information-Retrieval-and-Web-Mining

-practical algorithms of indexing, relevance ranking, web usage mining, text analytics, as well as their performance evaluations
+Practical algorithms of indexing, relevance ranking, web usage mining, text analytics, as well as their performance evaluations